ejlchappin/MidiSetlistController/README.md

 # Install
-Save the application to disk: https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar Save the setlist to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.ini Save the midi configuration to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/config.ini The configuration (and setlist) needs to be adjusted for your own midi device (see below).
+Save the application to disk: https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar

+Save the setlist to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.ini

+Save the midi configuration to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/config.ini

+The configuration (and setlist) needs to be adjusted for your own midi device (see below).

-Start command-line/terminal and navigate to the folder Start the application with: java -jar MidiSetlistController.jar
+Start command-line/terminal and navigate to the folder.
+Start the application with:

+java -jar MidiSetlistController.jar

 # Using the MidiSetlistController